 To set up a standard game of A.E.G.I.S., lay the Hex Grid so that it's flat and players should play on opposite sides.
 Make sure to display all your unit cards so that both players can see them.
-Set up any new terrain you may have symmetrically on the grid until both players agree on the placement.
-The game pieces are placed on the grid in your own Starting Zone once the game starts.
+The game pieces are placed on the grid in your own Starting Zone (the red or blue zone on the Hex Grid) once the game starts.
+The white spaces on the Hex Grid are terrain.
+Most robots cannot move on or attack through terrain.